Updated: May 7

 The International Cat Association® (TICA®) is the world's largest genetic registry of pedigreed cats, the largest registry of household pet cats and kittens.

-Once TICA has processed the request, you will be sent a new certificate in your name via email for you to print.
 If you encounter any issues with your transfer please do not hesitate to contact me.

 20. I've reserved my kitten.
 What should I buy in preparation for their arrival?

 Firstly, you will need to stock up on the foods that your kitten have been brought up on.
 Make sure to ask your breeder what these are.
 I would have supplied you with a voucher to claim your free welcome pack from Royal Canin so there is no need to buy any dry food for a while.
 However you will need to purchase some Hi Life Kitten food (Chicken).
 Please see my Recommendations page for links and other ideas of what to buy in preparation.